loganminhdang/ccAFv2_py/README.md

 #### Docker image

-We facilitate the use of ccAFv2 by providing a Docker Hub container [cplaisier/ccafv2](https://hub.docker.com/r/cplaisier/ccafv2) which has all the dependencies and libraries required to run the ccAF classifier.
+We facilitate the use of ccAFv2 by providing a Docker Hub container [cplaisier/ccafv2](https://hub.docker.com/r/cplaisier/ccafv2) which has all the dependencies and libraries required to run the ccAFv2 classifier.
 To see how the Docker container is configured plaese refer to the [Dockerfile](https://github.com/plaisier-lab/docker_ccafv2/blob/master/Dockerfile).
 Please [install Docker](https://docs.docker.com/get-docker/) and then from the command line run:

 ```sh
 docker pull cplaisier/ccafv2_py